revanth83/revanth83.github.io/README.md

-This b log was created using Jekyll -Revanth
+This blog was created using Jekyll -Revanth